diegueins680/trader/README.md

 - `POST /signal` → returns the latest signal (no orders)
 - `POST /signal/async` → starts an async signal job
 - `GET /signal/async/:jobId` → polls an async signal job (also accepts `POST` for proxy compatibility)
-- `POST /trade` → returns the latest signal + attempts an order
+- `POST /trade` → returns the latest signal + attempts an order (Binance test orders by default; Coinbase is live-only)
 - `POST /trade/async` → starts an async trade job
 - `GET /trade/async/:jobId` → polls an async trade job (also accepts `POST` for proxy compatibility)
 - `POST /backtest` → runs a backtest and returns summary metrics